mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 ### Theoretical concepts emerging from the LCHC and the Fifth Dimension interventions

-The work of Michael Cole and colleagues at the Laboratory of Comparative Human Cognition (LCHC), in particular the previously mentioned after-school intervention Fifth Dimension (5D) [@cole_mind_1997], provides useful concepts related to the development and analysis of culture through joint activity [@valsiner_cultural-historical_2007] which are explored in this section.
+The work of the Laboratory of Comparative Human Cognition (LCHC), in particular the previously mentioned after-school intervention Fifth Dimension (5D) [@cole_mind_1997], provides useful concepts related to the development and analysis of culture through joint activity [@valsiner_cultural-historical_2007] which are explored in this section.
 Cole's approach in this area  The programme emphasised sustainability, mutuality, and a utopian ideal of creating a new activity system, insulated from some of the more debilitating aspects of mainstream schooling and broader societal forces [@blunden_formative_2023].
 The following theoretical concepts, beneficial to this thesis, have been developed or utilised by various researchers associated with LCHC: design based approaches, mutual appropriation, third spaces, idiocultures, funds of knowledge, and communities of learners.

 #### Mutual appropriation